yeongwei/coursera-develop-data-prods/README.md

 ## Disclaimer

-This Application is meant to give a fair estimate on mortages payments and may not be 100% accurate.
+This application is meant for estimation on mortgages payments and may not be 100% accurate.